phillipodam/Concordance/Concordance/README.md

 NB: a concordance is an alphabetical list of all word occurrences.

-Along with the word occurrenes the concordance includes word frequencies and the sentence numbers in which each occurrence appeared.
+Along with the word occurrences the concordance includes word frequencies and the sentence numbers in which each occurrence appeared.

-Useful commands for this project
+Useful commands for testing and building this project
  - mvn test
   - perform the unit and integration tests for the application
  - mvn clean install